beeware/briefcase/docs/reference/commands/build.rst

 Currently the following debuggers are supported (default is ``pdb``):

- - ``pdb``: This is used for debugging via console.
+- ``pdb``: This is used for debugging via console (see :doc:`Debug via Console </how-to/debugging/console>`)
- - ``debugpy``: This is used for debugging via VSCode.
+- ``debugpy``: This is used for debugging via VSCode (see :doc:`Debug via VSCode </how-to/debugging/vscode>`)

 It also optimizes the app for debugging.
-E.g. on android it ensures, that all `.py` files are extracted from the apk and are accessible for the debugger.
+E.g. on Android it ensures, that all `.py` files are extracted from the APK and are accessible for the debugger.

 This option may slow down the app a little bit.